Personal income tax

 The residence and any additional structures and land are valued.
 Property taxes are not charged on home furnishings or furniture except where they are part of a furnished rental property.

-"Assessed value" means taxable value.
-Wyoming is a "fractional assessment" state.
+“Assessed value” means taxable value.
+Wyoming is a “fractional assessment” state.
 This means property tax applies to only a fraction of the full market value of property.
-This fraction is the property's assessed value.
-For most property, only 9.5 percent of market value is subject to tax.
+This fraction is the property’s assessed value.
+For most property, only 9.5% of market value is subject to tax.
 Consequently, a home worth $100,000 on the market is only taxed on $9,500 in assessed value.
-The real effect of fractional assessments is to exempt $90,500 of the home's value from taxation.
+The real effect of fractional assessments is to exempt $90,500 of the home’s value from taxation.

 All taxable property is appraised at its fair market value as of Jan.
 1 of each year.
-The taxpayer deadline for filing statement of personal property is March 1, unless a written request for extension is received no later than Feb.
+The taxpayer deadline for filing a statement of personal property is March 1, unless a written request for extension is received no later than Feb.
 15.

 Personal property held for personal or family use (excluding mobile homes) is tax-exempt.
-Inventory if held for resale, pollution control equipment, cash, accounts receivable, stocks and bonds are also exempt.
-Other exemptions include property used for religious, educational, charitable, fraternal, benevolent and government purposes and improvements for handicapped access.
+Inventory if held for resale, pollution-control equipment, cash, accounts receivable, stocks and bonds are also exempt.
+Other exemptions include property used for religious, educational, charitable, fraternal, benevolent and government purposes, and improvements for handicapped access.

 Minerals are exempt from property tax, but incur a gross products tax and a severance tax when produced.
 Underground mining equipment is tax-exempt.